nikhila1612/FlowerBasket/README.md

 # FlowerBasket
-This is a simple website.
+This is a simple website where you can explore your favourite flowers.